-Workplace programs for caregivers of elderly parents have not become a significant priority compared to maternity leave: child-care, or health and wellness benefit programs.
+Workplace programs for caregivers of elderly parents are still in the growth stages compared to maternity leave: child-care, or health and wellness benefit programs.
 The aging population statistics will gain attention as corporations increasingly experience losses in employee productivity, increased absenteeism, and employee turnover due to family caregiving situations.

 Relevance exists in pairing employee health and wellness programs with caregiving programs and courses.
 Human nature confirms that individuals lack the motivation to make lifestyle changes to improve health until there is a significant reason to make a change.
 Becoming a family caregiver, watching an elderly parent suffer, and the worry of paying for expensive care not reimbursed by Medicare are motivating factors.